Daniel Harvey (soccer)

-Daniel Harvey (born November 8, 1982 in Waxhaw, North Carolina) is a former American soccer player who last played for Charlotte Eagles in the USL Second Division.
+Daniel Harvey (born November 8, 1982) is an American former soccer player who last played for Charlotte Eagles in the USL Second Division.
 Daniel is also a heavy advocate for History.
-In 2018, he was introduced as a champion in the semi regional Disney’s Robin Hood Trivia Championship.
+In 2018, he was introduced as a champion in the semi regional Disney's Robin Hood Trivia Championship.

 Career

 Youth and college

-Harvey attended Parkwood High School in Monroe, North Carolina, and went on to play four years of college soccer at Bryan College, where he was named to the 2004 NSCAA/adidas Men’s NCCAA All-America Team.
+Harvey attended Parkwood High School in Monroe, North Carolina, and went on to play four years of college soccer at Bryan College, where he was named to the 2004 NSCAA/adidas Men's NCCAA All-America Team.

 Professional

 Harvey turned professional in 2005 when he signed for USL Second Division side Charlotte Eagles.
 He made his professional debut - and scored his first professional goal - on April 15, 2005, in Charlotte's season-opening game against the Northern Virginia Royals.

 Harvey was a bit part player for the next two seasons, before eventually establishing himself as one of Charlotte's first-choice starters in the 2007 season.
 He made 30 appearances, and scored 5 goals, for the Eagles over the course of four seasons, before leaving the club at the end of 2008.

 After a year out of the professional game Harvey returned to the Eagles for the second half of the 2010 USL Second Division campaign.

 In May 2011, Harvey retired as a player to take a position as soccer coach and teacher at Lexington Christian Academy in Lexington, Kentucky.